thiennp/frontend-mastery-hub/levels/89/README.md

-# Level 89: Disaster Recovery & Backup
+# Level 89: Security Scanning

 ## Overview
-This level focuses on disaster recovery & backup and provides comprehensive learning materials, examples, and projects.
+This level focuses on security scanning and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of disaster recovery & backup
+- Understand the core concepts of security scanning
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns